Role Of Inkjet & Importance Of Water-Based Inks In Corrugated Box Printing & Packaging

 The secret lies in the chemistry of ink.
 Aqueous (water-based) inkjet technology is redefining corrugated box printing, offering precision, durability, and eco-friendly advantages that conventional inks struggle to match.

-As ink innovators, Splashjet is at the forefront, engineering advanced formulations that optimize print performance and unlock new possibilities for packaging.
+At Splashjet, we are actively developing application-specific, compatible inks.
+With continuous technological advancements, we are evolving to enhance customer experience and deliver greater value.
 In this article, we will decode the science behind aqueous ink, exploring its role in inkjet technology, its impact on packaging, and why a custom approach matters for the future.

 Role of Ink in Inkjet Packaging?